 The Church is a living thing.
 It’s a body, not a building.
-When we talk about a healthy church, it’s important we make that distinction, because often our plan for growing healthy churches is aimed more at the latter than the former.
+When we talk about a healthy church, it’s important we make that distinction because often our plan for growing healthy churches is aimed more at the latter than the former.
 And they are very different in practice.

 Think of some healthy churches and other organizations, places where the people seem happy, committed, respected in the community, and growing.
 What do they all do that makes them different from unhealthy bodies?
-In the different churches, charities, and groups across the country we’ve learned from, a few core values seem to consistently show up across a wide range of people and places.
+In the different churches, charities, and groups across the country, we’ve learned from, a few core values seem to consistently show up across a wide range of people and places.
 There are plenty of others, but here’s five that really stand out.

 Leadership is essential for healthy churches.
 Unhealthy churches rise and fall on the authority, competency, or charisma of just one person.
 It’s a lie that leaders do it all.
 Leaders inspire and equip those called to many forms of ministry.
 They understand and leverage the irreplaceable value of a team.

 A vision is not some impractical, ill-defined private revelation.
 Every healthy, successful organization has a clear vision they are relentlessly faithful to.
-Vision is about learning to see the world and Church through God’s eyes.
+Vision is about learning to see the world and the Church through God’s eyes.
 Some churches have a strong vision and identity, but it’s just poorly communicated so nobody can follow it.
 It’s the leader’s responsibility to make the vision clear.
 And your vision is only clear to your community when it’s practiced.
 If you can’t make your vision practical, re-consider what your vision really is.